Robert Lord (playwright)

-Robert Lord (18 July 1945 – 7 January 1992) was the first New Zealand professional playwright, and one of the first New Zealand playwrights to have plays produced abroad since Merton Hodge in the 1930s (following Bruce Mason and James K. Baxter).
+Robert Lord (18 July 1945 – 7 January 1992) was the first New Zealand professional playwright.
+He was one of the first New Zealand playwrights to have plays produced abroad since Merton Hodge in the 1930s (following Bruce Mason and James K. Baxter).

 Biography

-Born in Rotorua in 1945, to parents Richard and Bebe Lord.
-He has an older brother.
-His father's job took the family around the country and they lived in various cities in New Zealand while he was growing up including Auckland, Hamilton, Wellington, Christchurch and Invercargill.
+Lord was born in Rotorua in 1945, to parents Richard and Bebe Lord, and had an older brother.
+His father's job took the family around the country and they lived in various cities in New Zealand while he was growing up, including Auckland, Hamilton, Wellington, Christchurch and Invercargill.
 Lord attended schools in Auckland, Hamilton and Southland Boys' High School in Invercargill.

-Lord was educated at three tertiary institutions.
-First the University of Otago, then Victoria University of Wellington (1965–68) and after that he gained his teaching qualification at Wellington Teachers College.
+Lord was educated at three tertiary institutions, first the University of Otago, then Victoria University of Wellington (1965–68) and after that, to gain his teaching qualification, Wellington Teachers College.
 In 1969, he won the Katherine Mansfield Young Writers Award.
-At this time in New Zealand professional theatre in New Zealand was just beginning, and in Wellington where Lord was, Downstage Theatre had opened in 1964 and Unity Theatre was active.
+At this time in New Zealand, professional theatre was just beginning, and in Wellington where Lord was, Downstage Theatre had opened in 1964 and Unity Theatre was active.